alejandroiddev/express-boilerplate/README.md

 express-boilerplate:1
 ```

+## To Do

+* Testing
+* Documenting
+* Dockerizing
+* Mock services depending on environment (create one that need this behaviour)
+* response service
+* validations with joi

 ## Contributing
 I'd love to have your helping hand on `express-boilerplate`! so feel free to ask for support, or
 make pull requests.